 the visit and is not reimbursed separately.

-purposes of reimbursing visits beginning 04/01/2015, AHCCCS has adopted HCPCS code T1015 for reporting physical health, behavioral health,
+purposes of reimbursing PPS-eligible visits, AHCCCS has adopted HCPCS code T1015 for reporting physical health, behavioral health,

 and dental visits.
 This procedure code should be reported on Form 1500 claims and ADA form claims.
 A claim for an FQHC, FQHC-LA or RHC visit